 Ibiza Party Trips (from Barcelona)

 The itinerary varies, but whatever the exact details are, you'll be nonstop hellraising with an up-for-it international crowd, starting from the moment you get on the boat.
-For an all-inclusive price of 250 euros (or 300 in peak season) you'll get return ferry tickets and two nights' accommodation in comfortable bungalow-style apartments at an amazing beach-side party resort; plus you'll get three meals a day provided at the resort and several private parties (such as pool and foam parties) organised just for your crew - with free drinks included!
+A typical package might include return ferry tickets and two nights'accommodation in comfortable bungalow-style apartments at an amazing beach-side party resort (or, as a cheaper alternative, at a "hippie" campsite); plus you'll get meals provided and several parties (such as pool and foam parties) organised just for your crew - with free drinks included!
 The trip is organised by one of Europe's most notorious travel companies and they'll also sort you discounted entry to some of the top clubs, so you can also spend your nights raving to the tunes spun by the world's biggest superstar DJs.

 More Ibiza Tips